chapel-lang/chapel/doc/platforms/cray.rst

 Cray systems or when not using the pre-built module, the default is to use gasnet communications and qthreads tasking.

-Note that neither the ugni communication layer nor the muxed tasking layer can be built from sources, as they are not distributed in source form.
+Note that the muxed tasking cannnot be built from source, as it is not distributed in source form.

 The ugni communication layer interacts with the system's network interface very closely through a lightweight interface called uGNI (user